Hooman7798/Recommender-Systems-Fall-2023/RSHW2/README.md

-in this assignment, I Implemented a simple movie recommneder system based on two datasets of IMDB. preprocessing is done on this dataset In the RSHW2-Evaluation.ipynb file.
-Precsion, Recall and F1-score metrics are also calcaualted.In the RSHW2_Product.ipynb file, the Recommender syatem is implemented and the reults are shown.
+in this assignment, I Implemented a simple movie recommneder system based on two datasets of IMDB.